 When to Treat with Surfactant?

-2. Babies with RDS needing treatment should be given an animal-derived surfactant preparation (A1).
+1 Babies with RDS should be given a natural surfactant preparation (A1).

-5. An initial dose of 200 mg/kg of poractant alfa is better than 100 mg/kg of poractant alfa or 100 mg/kg beractant for rescue therapy (A1).
+4 Poractant alfa in an initial dose of 200 mg/kg is better than 100 mg/kg of poractant alfa or beractant for rescue therapy (A1).

-7. A second and occasionally a third dose of surfactant should be given if there is ongoing evidence of RDS such as persistent high oxygen requirement and other problems have been excluded (A1).
+7 A second and sometimes a third dose of surfactant should be administered if there is evidence of ongoing RDS such as persistent oxygen requirement and need for MV (A1).

 Non-Invasive Respiratory Support